 Breastfeeding while using DEET:

 The use of DEET during breastfeeding has not been studied.
 However, the benefits of using DEET may outweigh any possible risks.
-Illnesses spread by mosquitoes and ticks can have serious health effects on people who are nursing and their children.
+Illnesses spread by mosquitoes and ticks can have serious health effects on breastfeeding women and their children.
 The same instructions for using DEET during pregnancy can be followed while breastfeeding.
 Avoid its use on large body surface areas and keep DEET away from the nipple area to help prevent the baby from getting DEET in the mouth while breastfeeding.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male uses DEET, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects in a partner’s pregnancy?
+If a man uses DEET, could it affect his fertility or increase the chance of birth defects?

-There is no evidence to suggest that using DEET would cause problems with male fertility or increase the chance of birth defects.
-A study of 90 males found no association between the quality of the semen and the concentration of components of DEET in their urine.
-In general, exposures that fathers or sperm donors have been unlikely to increase the risks to a pregnancy.
+There is no evidence to suggest that using DEET would cause problems with a man’s fertility or increase the chance of birth defects.
+A study of 90 men found no association between the quality of the semen and the concentration of components of DEET in their urine.
+In general, exposures that fathers or sperm donors have been unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references